-The Create Art Award is the largest participatory art award in the UK.
-Now in its fifth year, it helps artists living or working in east London to deliver socially engaged projects and in doing so, provides significant opportunities for artists to work with their neighbours.
-The successful applicant receives up to £40,000 to deliver the project.
+The Create Art Award was the largest participatory art award in the UK.
+In its six years, it helped artists living or working in east London to deliver socially engaged projects and in doing so, provided significant opportunities for artists to work with their neighbours.
+The successful applicant received up to £40,000 to deliver the project.

 International artist group Myvillages were announced as the winners of the 2014 edition of the Create Art Award for their project Company: Movements, Deals and Drinks.

 PREVIOUS CREATE ART AWARD WINNING PROJECTS

 School of the Imagination by Marcus Coates, 2013

 Liberties of the Savoy by Ruth Ewan, 2012

 ROAM London by Caught by the River, 2010

 Dominoes by Station House Opera, 2009

 Rooted in the Earth by Joshua Sofaer, 2009